maxcharlier/diy-fuel-injector-tester/readme.md

 # DIY Fuel Injector Tester
-Here you can found an injector tester based on an arduino and a mosfet.
+Here you can find an injector tester based on an arduino and a MOSFET.
 The tester is based on the description of a Fuel Injector Tester (EM276) sell on eBay.
 Here is the description :
-"The tester can help diagnose injector problems,you can use it to test each injector individually to help identify stuck,leaking or burnt-out conditions.It used 12V vehicle battery for power.It has 4 pulse modes,the continuous mode(mode 4)helps identify good or bad injectors.The mode lock feature ensures test condition uniformity,It can work with any fuel pressure tester.
+"The tester can help diagnose injector problems, you can use it to test each injector individually to help identify stuck, leaking or burnt-out conditions.
+It used 12 volt vehicle battery for power.
+It has 4 pulse modes, the continuous mode (mode 4) helps to identify good or bad injectors.
+The mode lock feature ensures test condition uniformity.
+It can work with any fuel pressure tester.

 -----------